 FDA(LOCAL) - ADMISSIONS: INTERDISTRICT TRANSFERS

-The Superintendent is authorized to accept or reject any transfer requests, provided that such action is without regard to race, religion, color, sex, disability, national origin, or ancestral language.
+The Superintendent or designee is authorized to accept or reject any transfer requests, provided that such action is without regard to race, religion, color, sex, disability, national origin, or ancestral language.

 The Superintendent shall review each case individually and may consider the student's discipline record, attendance record, class size, and campus enrollment.
 Transfer students may only be accepted into the District if approved by the Superintendent in accordance with the following guidelines:

-A nonresident student whose parents or guardians have a house under construction or have a contract for purchase of a house with a loan approved within District boundaries may be accepted as a transfer student.
-The parent or guardian shall submit a copy of the contract to purchase a house that states a proposed closing date and is signed by the builder/seller and buyers of the house.
+- A nonresident student whose parents or guardians have a house under construction or have a contract for purchase of a house with a loan approved within District boundaries may be accepted as a transfer student.
+The parent or guardian shall submit a copy of the contract to purchase a house that states a proposed closing date (within the semester of attendance) and is signed by the builder/seller and buyers of the house.

 A transfer student shall be notified in the written transfer agreement that he or she must follow all rules and regulations of the District.
 Violation of the terms of the agreement may result in a transfer request not being approved the following year.